 Some people have shared their cat’s worst experience due to licking salt lamps.
 While there is little scientific research that addresses the impact of the salt lamp on the health of cats.
 We all are aware of the properties and positive effects of salt lamps on health.

-As Himalayan salt lamps emit a soft, warm amber glow when the internal incandescent bulb is turned on.
+As Benefits of salt lamps mentioned and it emit a soft, warm amber glow when the internal incandescent bulb is turned on.
 The lamp releases negative ions into the air that works to clean the air and improves its quality.
 However, there is no solid evidence to prove the claims that say that these lamps are the best for either humans or pets.

 When it comes to cats, there are many concerns because we all are well aware of the habits and nature of cats.
 There is always a query are Himalayan salt lamps safe for cats?
 One of the potential concerns is that cats might be attracted to the salt lamp.
+The soothing glow and numerous health benefits of a Natural Himalayan salt lamp in our latest blog post.
 This pet is always in the mood to lick and chunk and similarly here tries to lick it.
 The experiment states that excessive intake of salt can lead to sodium poisoning.
 Too much ingestion of sodium ions causes symptoms like vomiting, diarrhea, lethargy, and seizures.

 Are salt lamps bad or toxic for cats?